 William Optics Zenithstar 61 APO Review

 The William Optics Zenithstar 61 is a doublet apochromatic refractor telescope that excels in deep-sky DSLR astrophotography.
-The Z61 is the most portable telescope ever made by William Optics, a company with a reputation for high-performance refractors.
+The Z61 is the most portable telescope ever made by William Optics, a company with a reputation for building beautiful astrophotography refractors.

 In this review, I’ll tell you why I think the William Optics Zenithstar 61 is a top contender when it comes to affordable astrophotography telescopes.
 I’ll cover the features and specs of the scope, and share some examples of deep sky images taken using this refractor.

 Whether you use this telescope visually, or for deep sky astrophotography with a DSLR camera, you’ll be pleasantly surprised at the performance of a telescope at this size.
 The small size of this telescope keeps it affordable, while also providing wide-field views of the night sky.

 This APO is currently on loan from the manufacturer, but after a few imaging sessions – I think this may have to become a part of my permanent member of my astrophotography equipment.
 Aside from being a great portable option, The Z61 would make also great primary imaging refractor for anyone just starting out.

 The image above was produced by stacking 72 x 2 minutes exposures using a Canon Rebel T3i Camera, and the Zenithstar 61 APO.
 The Z61 was mounted to an iOptron SkyGuider Pro Mount, and the camera was controlled using a remote shutter release cable.